gabo-hacStyle/gabo-hacStyle/README.md

 # I'm Gabriel Fajardo | @gabo-hacStyle 👋

 ## 🚀 About Me
-I'm a passionate developer from Brazil living in the beautiful country of Colombia, with vast experience in Frontend development using HTML, CSS, and ReactJS (+3 years) and currently learning python and Django for backend development.
+I'm a passionate developer from Brazil living in the beautiful country of Colombia, with vast experience in Frontend development using HTML, CSS, ReactJS, NextJS as SSR.
+Also, I've got along with backend and ⭐data⭐ world.
 I love tackling new challenges and learning new technologies.

 ## 👨‍💻 Projects